-Dyslexia is a common learning difficulty that can cause problems with reading, writing and spelling.
+Dyslexia is a common learning difficulty that mainly causes problems with reading, writing and spelling.

 It's a specific learning difficulty, which means it causes problems with certain abilities used for learning, such as reading and writing.

 Unlike a learning disability, intelligence isn't affected.

 It's estimated up to 1 in every 10 people in the UK has some degree of dyslexia.